edertone/TurboCommons/README.md

 TurboCommons tries to standarize all those common operations so they are performed the same way across all possible languages.
 There's a set of well known common problems, with a set of well known common solutions that are the same for all the programming languages in the world.
 Our goal is that any developer who knows this library can start doing the same things with Php, typescript, javascript, Java, C# ... without having to learn new method and class names.
 In brief, make our coding lifes easier!

 ### What does it do?
-This library tries to cover the following development areas:
 - Data manipulation: Strings, Arrays, Objects, HashMaps, XML, CSV, ...
 - Full standard ISO 8601 date/time values and timezone manipulation
 - Universal conversion and serialization / de-serialization of complex data structures